Shailesh334/netflix-gpt/README.md

 - embed trailer in maincontainer along with trailertitle and overview
 - tailwind to make main container look awesome
 - secondary container with movieLists
+- TMDB image cdn url
 - different custom hooks for diff movie list
+- Created component for GptSerach
+- gptSlice to track the click on GptSearch button
+- Show gptserach and main component based on gptSearchView in store
+- Added language change <select> tag
+- created langSlice for selected language tracking
+- created constanst file to store languages and their respective trems
+- implemented langiage change for GPT Serach page